junara/js_dependency/README.md

 Analyze import dependency of JavaScript code and export mermaid format.

+"import dependency" is analyzed from import statement of JavaScript code and src path that is added to script tag.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: